-When the Referee orders "stop" to the Contestants must stop attacking and & await further instruction from the Referee.
-If ground fighting is brought to a standstill, the referee shall call "break" before separating the Contestants immediately and have them resume the contest from a standing position.
+When the Referee orders the Contestants to "stop" they shall place a hand on each Contestant.
+Contestants must stop attacking and & await further instruction from the Referee.
+If ground fighting is brought to a standstill, the referee shall call "Break" before separating the Contestants immediately and have them resume the contest from a standing position.

-If one or both Contestants are in danger of coming out of the ring, or either Contestants effectiveness is hindered by the ropes or the fighting enclosure, or when the clothes or protectors of a Competitor come off or are nearly coming off; The Referee shall call "Stop Don't Move".
-Once a "Don't Move" call is announced, both Contestants shall stop moving immediately and stay as they are till the referee instructs them to continue.
+If one or both Contestants are in danger of coming out of the ring, or either Contestants effectiveness is hindered by the ropes or the fighting enclosure, or when the clothes of a Competitor come off or are nearly coming off; The Referee shall call "Stop", "Freeze" or "Don't Move" with their hands on each Contestant.
+The Referee will also call "Time" Once a "Freeze" or "Don't Move" call is announced, both Contestants shall stop moving immediately and stay as they are until the Referee issues further instructions.
 In this case a Sub Referee may assist the Referee to reposition the Contestants in exactly the same position that they were in prior to the call.

-When a contest is terminated by Submission, KO or TKO, the Referee shall indicate that the match is over by crossing their hands above their head.
+When a contest is terminated by Submission, tap out or injury, the Referee shall indicate that the match is over by crossing their hands above their head.